 - (b) retention of the document is likely to serve historical or public interests; or

 - (c) retention of the document may be relevant in the context of actual or possible future formal procedures.

 Any decisions and actions in relation to the handling of the above mentioned confidential documents are duly recorded on the case file.

-You have at any time the right to address yourself to the European Data Protection Supervisor (email@example.com), if you consider that your rights under Regulation 2018/1725 have been infringed as a result of the processing of your personal data by the Ombudsman.
+Data subjects have at any time the right to address a complaint to the European Data Protection Supervisor (firstname.lastname@example.org), if they consider that their rights under Regulation 2018/1725 have been infringed by the Ombudsman.

 Article 10 of Regulation 2018/1725.

 Article 9(2) of the Ombudsman's Statute.